That’s me in Fiji. From the back deck overlooking the Pacific Ocean.

 - Share this page with all of your friends who’d benefit from this blog

 Thanks for getting to know me better.
-I love sharing my travel stories and blogging experiences with you so definitely check out my latest eBook Blogging from Paradise: How to Retire to a Life of Island Hopping through Smart Blogging.
+I love sharing my travel stories and blogging experiences with you so definitely check out my eBook Blogging from Paradise: How to Retire to a Life of Island Hopping through Smart Blogging.
 Don’t forget to stop in and say hi.

 Me with my good friend Bebe in Pak Nam Pran, Thailand.